-Dabbing is a more involved process than simply smoking flower.
+Dabbing is a more involved process than simply smoking a bong with flower.
 Until recently, dab-culture has been pretty niched and relatively exclusive.
 Many smokers still haven’t dabbed or are on the fence about trying it.
 Other smokers have traded in their lighters for blow torches and haven’t looked back since!
 Regardless of where you stand on the spectrum, it’s important to keep a few things in mind when dabbing.
-We compiled a list to make things easy for ya =]
+So, we've compiled a dabbers etiquette list to make things easy for ya!:

 1. Small dabs

 Until you’ve got a solid grasp on how dabs affect you, it’s important to only take small dabs.
 Concentrates are exponentially stronger than the flowers which they were extracted from, and it’s important to keep that in mind.
 You want to enjoy the experience of dabbing and going overboard is simply not cool and not fun.
 You can always have another dab, but you can’t go back from being too dabbed.
 It's not a good look, believe us!

 The “small dabs” rule rings especially true for first time dabbers.
 If you’re administering a dab to someone for the first time, go easy.
 Regardless of whether or not they’re a seasoned smoker, people don’t know exactly how concentrates are going to hit them.
 As a host, it is your responsibility to make sure your guest has a great experience.
 Slabbing them out will surely prevent that from happening.
 That’s like funneling vodka down a first time drinker’s throat— they’re gonna have a bad time.